eshan-khan/Spotify-Playlist-to-MP3-files/README.md

 ## Prerequisites

-The Main.py needs a secret client key from the user and it needs to be done manually
+The Main.py needs a secret client key and client key from the user and it needs to be done manually.
+The user also must have FFmpeg in their system [FFmpeg](https://ffmpeg.org/)

 1. Go to [Spotify API](https://developer.spotify.com/dashboard) and go to dashboard
 2. Create an app, set the uri as https://localhost:8000/callback and select Web API in the checkbox below
-3. Copy the secret client key.
+3. Copy the secret client key and client key.

 ## Setting up the script